 Funder: National Science Foundation

-iSWOOP is a professional development program that helps park rangers bridge the gap between the public and the researchers at Acadia National Park, Boston Harbor Islands, Carlsbad Caverns, Indiana Dunes National Lakeshore, Jean LaFitte National Park, and Joshua Tree National Park.
+iSWOOP is a professional development program that helps park rangers bridge the gap between the public and the researchers at Acadia National Park, Carlsbad Caverns, Indiana Dunes National Park, Jean Lafitte National Historic Park and Preserve, and Joshua Tree National Park.

 iSWOOP is a way to bring scientists, educators, and interpreters together to foster a better understanding of science that’s going on in national parks, to really enhance STEM learning for visitors.